 I have observed that many, if not most, patients who present for elective nasal surgery to improve their appearance also demonstrate significant anatomical deformities of the internal nose including deviation of the nasal septum and enlarged inferior turbinates.
-While many patients seek rhinoplasty to improve the appearance of the nose, fewer are often aware of breathing difficulty caused by anatomical obstructions.
-Many have simply gotten used to breathing poorly or marginally through one or both nostrils and often consider it the norm, or may relate it to underlying “allergies.”
+While many patients seek rhinoplasty to improve the appearance of the nose fewer are often aware of breathing difficulty caused by anatomical obstructions.
+Many have simply gotten used to breathing poorly or marginally through one or both nostrils and often consider it the norm or may relate it to underlying “allergies”.

-The result is often that patients are typically delighted with both the appearance of the nose and surprised by the improved nasal airway function after surgery.
+The result is often that patients are delighted with both the appearance of the nose and surprised by the improved nasal airway.
 Many have simply never known what it is really like to breathe well through the nose and often report an improved energy level and stamina.
 Some patients also notice an improved ability to taste as much of our sense of taste is related to smell.